redhat-developer/redhat-helm-charts/alpha/nodejs-chart/README.md

 ## Values
 This section describes the Values used to configure this chart.

-Below is a table of each value used to configure this chart.
+Below is a table the values used to configure this chart.

 | Value | Description | Default | Additional Information |
 | ----- | ----------- | ------- | ---------------------- |